makerdao/governance-manual/collateral/monetalis-clydesdale.md

 The end assets are IB01 and IBTA ETFs.

-The DAI loan is collateralized 1:1 with US Treasuries, althought the true collateralization ratio may vary with the value of the underlying holdings.
+The DAI loan is collateralized 1:1 with US Treasuries, although the true collateralization ratio may vary with the value of the underlying holdings.

 On a quarterly basis, surplus treasuries should be sold and the excess returned to the Surplus Buffer, marking profits for MakerDAO and MKR holders.